How to Improve the Effectiveness and Performance of Your Team, No Matter What Field They’re in

 How we think about something and our perception will determine how we feel about it and thereafter, what action we take.
 Really successful people and teams think differently, act differently and of course, get better results.

-The quality of a team’s thinking also brings the following into the equation….
+The quality of a team’s thinking affects the team’s performance and also brings the following into the equation….

 Having the Desire to Succeed